-Payment upon a Change in Control In the event of a change of control and the Company terminates Mr. Tokman's employment "other than for cause" within two years following a change of control or Mr. Tokman terminates his employment for "good reason" within six months following a change of control, the Company must pay Mr. Tokman an amount equal to two times the sum of one year of base salary plus a payment equal to his target bonus.
+Payment upon a Change in Control.
+In the event of a change of control and the termination of Mr. Tokman's employment "other than for cause" by us within two years following a change of control or if Mr. Tokman terminates his employment for "good reason" within six months following a change of control, we must pay Mr. Tokman an amount equal to two times the sum of one year of base salary plus a payment equal to his target bonus.
 The foregoing amount will be paid in a single lump sum.
-The Company must also pay the full cost of Mr. Tokman's continued participation in the Company's group health and dental plans for two years or, if less, for so long as he remains entitled to continue such participation under applicable law.
-In addition, 100% of his options which have not been exercised and have not expired or been surrendered or cancelled, will become exercisable in accordance with the applicable option agreement.
+We must also pay the full cost of Mr. Tokman's continued participation in our group health and dental plans for two years or, if less, for so long as he remains entitled to continue such participation under applicable law.
+In addition, 100% of his options, restricted stock or other equity awards which have not been exercised and have not expired or been surrendered or cancelled, will become exercisable in accordance with the applicable award agreement.

-The obligation of the Company to pay the severance amounts mentioned in this "Payments upon a Termination or Change in Control" section are subject to Mr. Tokman signing an employee release.
+Our obligation to pay the severance amounts mentioned in this "Payments upon a Termination or Change in Control" section is subject to Mr. Tokman signing an employee release.
 Also, Mr. Tokman must comply with certain confidential information and assignment of intellectual property obligations.
 Further, Mr. Tokman is subject to a non-compete and non-solicit obligation for 12 months following his termination.